The Different Stages in Clinical Trials

 Ever wonder how treatments become available?
 Have you heard about “phases” of development and FDA approval?
 Here’s a primer on how treatments get to those who can benefit from them.

-Before researchers are allowed to test their treatments on humans, they conduct laboratory research, and these results must be evaluated and then approved by the FDA.
-The FDA is the Agency is responsible for protecting the public health by ensuring the safety, efficacy and security of drugs, biological products and medical devices.
+Before researchers are allowed to test their treatments on humans, they conduct laboratory research, and these results must be evaluated and then approved by the U.S. Food and Drug Administration (FDA).
+The FDA is the agency that is responsible for protecting the public health by ensuring the safety, efficacy and security of drugs, biological products and medical devices.

 Phase I: Safety

 This is the first phase of human testing and is designed to assess the safety of the treatment.
 The researchers test the new treatment on a small group of volunteers, usually between 20-80 people.
 Sometimes these tests are done on healthy individuals instead of individuals that would actually be using the treatment for its intended purpose.
 This phase is where some potential side effects of the treatment are identified.
 About 70 percent of research that enters Phase I successfully completes this phase.

 This next phase of clinical trials is about answering the question: does this new treatment actually work?
 Phase II studies focus on efficacy which is similar to effectiveness, but a little different.
 Efficacy tests how well the treatment does under the ideal conditions of the research study.
 Effectiveness refers to real world results.
 Phase II studies last anywhere from a few months to a few years, and many more volunteers are involved in this phase—up to several hundred.
 Overall, 47 percent of research that enters Phase II successfully completes this phase.